lbernadel/renci-website/src/content/news/features/2017/02/17_leading-scientific-it-and-research-company-msc-joins-the-irods-consortium/index.md

     - data-management
     - open-source
 ---
-CHAPEL HILL, NC – Medical Science and Computing, LLC (<a href="http://www.mscweb.com/#science-technology-1">MSC</a>), a company that provides scientific information technology and research services to the federal health and life sciences community, has joined the growing membership of the iRODS Consortium, the membership-based foundation that leads development and support of the integrated Rule-Oriented Data System (iRODS).
+CHAPEL HILL, NC – Medical Science and Computing, LLC ([MSC](http://www.mscweb.com/#science-technology-1)), a company that provides scientific information technology and research services to the federal health and life sciences community, has joined the growing membership of the iRODS Consortium, the membership-based foundation that leads development and support of the integrated Rule-Oriented Data System (iRODS).

 MSC provides IT solutions and biomedical research services to federal agencies involved in health and life sciences research, including the National Institutes of Health and the U.S. Food and Drug Administration.
 MSC's services are integrated into some of the federal government's largest biomedical and clinical research and big data management initiatives.
 The company provides highly specialized support to mission-critical programs that use cutting-edge technologies and applications to accelerate scientific discovery.